Chevrolet El Camino: 1982–1987

 The 1982 (through the final 1987) El Camino sported a new frontal appearance with a crosshatch grille flanked by quad rectangular headlights.
 New under the hood for 1982 was a 105 hp 5.7-liter (350-cubic-inch) Diesel V8, which was also offered in Chevrolet's full-size cars.
 Though mileage with the diesel was commendable, it was an expensive option and would eventually amass a dismal repair record.
 Gasoline-engine choices were unchanged, except Chevrolet's 229-cubic-inch (3.8-liter) V6 was now standard in California-bound cars, replacing Buick's 231-cubic-inch V6.

 In 1983, the 4.4-liter V8 was gone, leaving the 5.0-liter version as the only optional gas V8.
 The standard engine was again Chevrolet's 3.8-liter V6 with 110 hp, though California cars, once again, got a Buick V6 with similar specifications.
 Continuing on the options list was the 5.7-liter V8 Diesel with 105 hp.
 The sister Malibu sedan and wagon were discontinued after the 1983 model year.
+The Royal Knight package was also discontinued in 1983.

 The 1983–87 El Camino was also offered as a cosmetic conversion through select dealers (completed by Choo-Choo Customs Inc., of Chattanooga, Tennessee).
 Modifications included an aerodynamic front end similar to the Monte Carlo SS, side exhaust skirts, and aluminum wheels.
 The conversion also included the addition of SS decals on the exterior of the body.
 However, the majority of El Caminos sent for customizing weren't actual Super Sports.
 That distinction was only obtained by ordering the 'SS Sport Decor' option package from the factory which carries an RPO code of Z15.

 For 1985, GM shifted El Camino production to Mexico, and the new fuel-injected 4.3 L V6 became the base engine through 1987.
 El Camino production ended quietly in late 1987.
 Some model year 1987s (420 El Caminos and 325 GMC Caballeros) are listed as new car retail deliveries in calendar year 1988 based on their date of first retail sale.
 Speculation in online forums indicates 3GCCW80H2HS915586 "may" be the final vehicle.
 The GM Media Archive/Heritage Center confirmed that no 1988 El Caminos or Caballeros were ever produced.